 Phuket vs Koh Samui: Island Showdown

 The choice between Phuket and Koh Samui defines the very texture of a Thai expedition.
 One offers the sprawling, high-octane energy of a global maritime hub, while the other provides the curated, palm-fringed intimacy of a Gulf retreat.
-Navigating these two giants requires an understanding of seasonal shifts, logistical friction, and the specific soul of each district.
+Navigating these two giants requires an understanding of seasonal shifts, logistical friction, and the specific soul of each destination.
+All prices in this guide use a rate of 35 THB = $1 USD.

 The Quick View: